hbroek/reken/documentation/developer-guide/chapter-4.md

 </body>
 ```

-In this example we set the callback property on the REST options to update the `message` variable when and how to REST call succeeded.
+In this example, we set the callback property on the REST options to update the `message` variable when and how the REST call succeeded.

-To convert the `created` values in the JSON file, a reviver property is set with a function that converts all JSDN date strings into Dates, but leaves all the other fields untouched.
+To convert the `created` values in the JSON file, a reviver property is set with a function that converts all JSDN date strings into Dates but leaves all the other fields untouched.

 ## 4.15 data-calc